 Best Food Sources of Electrolytes

 Zinc is also considered beneficial for recovery from stressful exercises such as weight training.
-However, moderate zinc deficiency is associated with hypogonadism or testosterone deficiency, and since testosterone play an important role for building and gaining muscles it is important to maintain zinc levels in your body.
+However, moderate zinc deficiency is associated with hypogonadism or testosterone deficiency, and since testosterone plays an important role in building and gaining muscles it is important to maintain zinc levels in your body.

 The recommended daily intake for zinc is 11 milligrams for men and 8 milligrams for women.
 These amounts can easily be achieved by consuming a healthful, well-balanced eating plan.

-Bodybuilders may need to rely on zinc supplement to get the amount they need based on their increased demands.
-Be careful with dosage though, zinc is close balance with copper and taking in excess may cause your body to lose copper.
+Bodybuilders may need to rely on zinc supplements to get the amount they need based on their increased demands.
+Be careful with dosage though, zinc is a close balance with copper, and taking in excess may cause your body to lose copper.

-Bodybuilders can take in up to 30 milligrams as a stand alone or in a compound supplement such as ZMA.
+Bodybuilders can take up to 30 milligrams as a stand alone or mixed compound supplement such as ZMA.
 For best results, take your zinc supplements on an empty stomach about 30 minutes before you go to bed.

 Best Food Sources for Zinc

-Additionally, don't forget that many foods are excellent sources or particular micronutrients.
-If you are still finding it hard to gain muscles, a visit to a general practician and get your blood test to see which vitamins or minerals your body is lacking.
+Additionally, don't forget that many foods are excellent sources of particular micronutrients.
+If you are still finding it hard to gain muscles, visit a general practician and get your blood tested to see which vitamins or minerals your body is lacking.
 Other than that, this is just a simple guide to help you with your nutrition stacking, it is best to consult a doctor or a sports dietitian to get the best advice.
 Let us know what you think about this article if you have anything to add by letting us know in the comment section below.